kahlery/pkg/readme.md

 To install a specific package from the TypeScript modules, you can use `npm` with the specific module you want to install.
 Here's how:

-1. Ensure that you have `Node.js` and `npm` installed on your machine.
+1. Ensure that you have `Node.js`, `npm` & especially `tiged` (tiged is an npm package allows you to install specific subdirectory in a whole project) installed on your machine.
 2. Use the following command to install a specific module.
 For example, to install the `admin` module:
     ```bash
-    npm install @kahleryasla/pkg-react-admin
+    tiged github.com/kahleryasla/pkg/ts/react/modules/core
     ```

 To use a Go module, you can install it using go get.
 For example: